Trequetrum/blog-onesmallstep/content/what-is-a-type.md

 Such functions deterministically tell us how to interpret any proposition as {%emph()%}T{%end%} or {%emph()%}F{%end%} and imbue the entire enterprise with a structured meaning that is interesting.

-As a cool aside, if you view {%emph()%}T{%end%} as the singleton set and {%emph()%}F{%end%} as the empty set, you can see the set theoretic semantics of propositional logic as a generalization of this semantic interpretation of predicate logic.
-So you can define the functions above using truth tables (the way I did earlier) or set operations like unions, intersections and such.
+As a cool aside, if you view {%emph()%}T{%end%} as the singleton set and {%emph()%}F{%end%} as the empty set, you can see the standard set theoretic semantics of propositional logic as a generalization of this semantic interpretation of predicate logic.
+So you can define the functions above using truth tables (in the style I used earlier) or you can define them as set operations like unions, intersections and such.
 The approaches are the same (up to isomorphism).

 # About Types

-Types are a syntactic tool for abstraction that don't have meaning other than to add structure to the question of whether some piece of syntax is well formed.
+Types are a syntactic tool for abstraction and can be talked about purely as a way to add structure to the question of whether some piece of syntax is well formed.

 Typically a type theory will have a few base types and then a few type-forming rules.
 Then types are straightforwardly defined as the (potentially infinite) hierarchy of types that can be generated.
 This is defining types by just looking at the syntactic game that creates them — seem familiar?.